-This is a tutorial for making custom print and cut invitations with your Cricut.
+This is a tutorial for making Cricut print and cut invitations.

 One of the areas that where you can save the most is in making your own invitations.
 I’ve had friends that spend thousands of dollars on their invitations.
 I didn’t have the heart to tell them I just looked at it for about 5 seconds and then tossed it in a drawer.

 The Cricut almost pays for itself if you made your own invitations with it.
 You can create and design everything within the Cricut Design Space app.
 Alternatively, you can also do this with any editor like Google Docs, Slides, Microsoft Word or PowerPoint.

-In this tutorial will demonstrate how to do design, then print and cut wedding invitations within the Cricut App with this watercolor vellum invitation example which by the way costs less than 10 cents per sheet.
+In this tutorial will demonstrate how to do design, then print and cut wedding invitations within the Cricut Design Space app using this watercolor vellum invitation example.

 The same thing can be done with other editors, you will just have to cut it by hand.

-If you are interested in this DIY wedding invitations project and would like this peach watercolor swatch or the wedding sleeve templates to give it a try, it is available for free in my resource library.
+If you are interested in this DIY wedding invitations project and would like this peach watercolor swatch or the wedding sleeve templates to give it a try yourself, they are both available for free in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here

 Transparent PNG graphic – A more accurate description is probably just a graphic element with the background removed.
 If you are interested in the watercolor example, I have a watercolors textures kit available in my online shop.

 Tutorials for how to make your own wedding invitations with the Cricut